Integrate LDAP User Management with Oracle Linux Automation Manager

 Verify the IPA Server Exists

-1. Open a terminal and connect via ssh to the ipa-server instance if not already connected.
+1. Open a terminal and connect via SSH to the ipa-server instance.

 2. Verify the IPA service is running.